iamtimsmith/iamtimsmith-com/content/posts/using-mongodb-with-express-js.md

 ---
 title: Using MongoDB with an Express.js Application
-date: '2020-02-13T05:00:00.000Z'
+date: "2020-02-13T05:00:00.000Z"
-seoDescription: MongoDB is a nosql database that is growing in popularity.
+excerpt: MongoDB is a nosql database that is growing in popularity.
 In this post, I'll show you how you can use it in your next Express application.
 published: true
 ---